siemens/gencmpclient/README.md

 ## Disclaimer

-This software including associated documentation is provided ‘as is’ in a preliminary state.
+This software including associated documentation is provided ‘as is’.
-Our development procedures and processes are not sufficient to assure product-grade software quality.
-Although some effort has already been spent on quality assurance, it is explicitly not guaranteed that all due measures for productive software have been implemented.
+Effort has been spent on quality assurance, but there are no guarantees.
-Therefore we cannot provide any guarantees about this software and do not take any liability for it.

-Please also note that the [Siemens Inner Source License](LICENSE) applies to the overall repository and the Apache License, Version 2.0 applies to the code.